Nuitka/Nuitka-website/doc/posts/nuitka-release-066.rst

    message when missing.

--  Windows: Find ``win32com`` DLLs too, even if they live in sub folders of site-packages, and otherwise not found.
+-  Windows: Find ``win32com`` DLLs too, even if they live in sub folders of ``site-packages``, and otherwise not found.
 They are used by other DLLs that are found.

 -  Standalone: Fixup for problem with standard library module in most